ObjectBoxPC/olq/README.md

 The program is compatible with C# 1.0 and essentially all implementations of the BCL.

+## Go

+The program is compatible with Go 1.

 ## Haskell

 The program is compatible with Haskell 98.